-There is no established public trading market for the April 2025 Warrants or Pre-Funded Warrants offered hereby, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the April 2025 Warrants or Pre-Funded Warrants on any national securities exchange or other nationally recognized trading system, including Nasdaq.
+There is no established public trading market for the May 2025 Warrants or Pre-Funded Warrants offered hereby, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the May 2025 Warrants or Pre-Funded Warrants on any national securities exchange or other nationally recognized trading system, including Nasdaq.
 Without an active market, the liquidity of those securities will be limited.

-The April 2025 Warrants in this offering are speculative in nature.
+The May 2025 Warrants in this offering are speculative in nature.

-Following this offering, the market value of the April 2025 Warrants, if any, is uncertain and there can be no assurance that the market value of the April 2025 Warrants will equal or exceed their imputed public offering price.
-In the event that our Common Stock price does not exceed the exercise price of the April 2025 Warrants during the period when such April 2025 Warrants are exercisable, such April 2025 Warrants may not have any value.
-Furthermore, each April 2025 Warrant will expire five years from its date of issuance.
+Following this offering, the market value of the May 2025 Warrants, if any, is uncertain and there can be no assurance that the market value of the May 2025 Warrants will equal or exceed their imputed public offering price.
+In the event that our Common Stock price does not exceed the exercise price of the May 2025 Warrants during the period when such May 2025 Warrants are exercisable, such May 2025 Warrants may not have any value.
+Furthermore, each May 2025 Warrant will expire five years from the effective date of Warrant Stockholder Approval.

-Except as set forth in the April 2025 Warrants and Pre-Funded Warrants, Holders of the April 2025 Warrants and Pre-Funded Warrants will not have rights of holders of our shares of Common Stock until such April 2025 Warrants and Pre-Funded Warrants are exercised.
+Except as set forth in the May 2025 Warrants and Pre-Funded Warrants, Holders of the May 2025 Warrants and Pre-Funded Warrants will not have rights of holders of our shares of Common Stock until such May 2025 Warrants and Pre-Funded Warrants are exercised.